-- HYBRID (24° and 27°) - Versatile club replaces the longer irons.
-Fitted with steel shaft.
-IRONS - 6-7-8-9-Pitching Wedge-Sand Wedge.
-6 stainless steel irons with cavity back design.
-Reg flex steel.
+- HYBRID (24 and 27) - Versatile club replaces the longer irons.
+Fitted with 100% steel shaft.

 The RAM Golf Accubar is a twelve-piece set with steel and graphite shafts that can be expanded to a sixteen-piece set with the addition of woods and hybrid headcovers.
 Ordering a set with all graphite shafts is not feasible.